 We were lucky to be just the three of us on the boat that day.
 The remoteness of Baird Bay limits the number of tourists.
 This made the experience even more incredible.
 We could swim twice with the dolphins and spent a long time playing with the sea lions.
 We only stopped when we got too cold in the 14°C water!
 The accompanying guy from Baird Bay kept playing with them as we were back on the boat to warm up with a Milo.
 It was a pleasure to see their passion.
 I guess even if you have the opportunity to do it often, it is every time something unique that you can enjoy!

-I was owed by the interaction with the wild animals, especially the sea lions.
+I was amazed by the interaction with the wild animals, especially the sea lions.
 They have the entire ocean to go to and still, they followed us when they spotted the boat and stayed to have some fun together.
 This was an experience of a lifetime.
 I couldn’t have been happier.
 I don’t think anyone can be cuter than a sea-lion pup playing in the water.

 On our way out of Baird Bay, we stopped at Murphy’s Haystacks to have a look at these funny rocks.
 The colour contrast between the pink granite boulders, the green field and the blue sky is beautiful and very photogenic.